Hamilton Amputation Injury Lawyer

 There is a grieving process that many amputee accident victims will need help getting through.
 The traumatic amputation of a limb may cause an accident victim terrible anguish, stress, and distress not only because of the loss of their body part but also from the need for significant lifestyle adjustments.

 Victims who undergo a traumatic limb amputation are also at risk of developing severe depression from feelings of loss, disability, stigma issues, and difficulty coping with the impairment.
-The distressing events leading to the amputation, especially if amputation is induced by a vehicle or motorcycle accident or being a pedestrian hit by a car, may cause major symptoms of PTSD and heightened anxiety.
+The distressing events leading to the amputation, mainly if amputation is induced by a vehicle or motorcycle accident or being a pedestrian hit by a car, may cause significant symptoms of PTSD and heightened anxiety.

 What is a Phantom Limb?